pyRTX.core.utils_rt

 pyRTX.core.utils_rt.save_for_visualization(outputFilePath, mesh, ray_origins, ray_directions, location, index_tri, diffusion_pack)[source]

-Save ray tracing results to a pickled dictionary for post-processing and visualization.
+Save ray tracing results to a pickled dictionary for visualization.

 Parameters:

-• outputFilePath (str) – Path to output file.
-Should end with ‘.pkl’ extension.
-Parent directory must exist.
+• outputFilePath (str) – Path to the output file.

-• ray_origins (list of ndarrays) – List containing ray origin arrays for each bounce.
-Each element is an array of shape (N_rays_i, 3) where i is the bounce number.
+• ray_origins (list of ndarrays) – List of ray origin arrays for each bounce.

-• ray_directions (list of ndarrays) – List containing ray direction arrays for each bounce.
-Same structure as ray_origins.
+• ray_directions (list of ndarrays) – List of ray direction arrays for each bounce.

-• location (list of ndarrays) – List containing intersection point coordinates for each bounce.
-Each element is shape (N_hits_i, 3).
+• location (list of ndarrays) – List of intersection point coordinates for each bounce.

-• index_tri (list of ndarrays) – List containing indices of intersected triangles for each bounce.
-Each element is shape (N_hits_i,).
+• index_tri (list of ndarrays) – List of indices of intersected triangles for each bounce.

 Returns: